Skip to main content

 • Default value: 120

-• Response Timeout (sec): Defines in seconds how long SMANetCom waits for a response after polling the LSAM (known as a TX9 message).
-SMANetCom drops the connection if the LSAM does not respond within this time period; nevertheless, SMANetCom attempts reconnection.
+• Response Timeout (sec): Defines in seconds how long SMANetCom waits for a response after polling the agent (TX9 message).
+SMANetCom drops the connection if the agent does not respond within this time period; however, SMANetCom attempts reconnection.

-• Consecutive Send Sleep Time (ms): Defines in milliseconds the wait time between blocks.
+• Consecutive Send Sleep Time (ms): Defines in milliseconds the wait time between blocks of outbound messages.

 Buffer Settings

-• MaxConsecutiveSend Messages: Defines the maximum number of outbound messages (i.e., a block) to a single LSAM that SMANetCom sends before waiting.
-The maximum and wait time (refer to the Consecutive Send Sleep Time (ms) parameter) allow the operating system to efficiently manage the outbound TCP/IP stack.
+• MaxConsecutiveSend Messages: Defines the maximum number of outbound messages (a block) to a single agent that SMANetCom sends before waiting.
+The maximum and wait time (refer to Consecutive Send Sleep Time (ms)) allow the operating system to efficiently manage the outbound TCP/IP stack.

 • Valid values range from 0 to 500 messages.